kokopuffz/Pet-my-cats/README.md

 ***
 ## Stretch Goals

-* Linux version
+* ADA Compliant -titles for buttons headings page images with alts
-* Show buttons are currently being pressed
+* Show buttons are currently being pressed -changed the color if correct
 * Extra points on certain cats
 * Timed version - How many can you get done in under a minute?
 * Sound when right or wrong

 ***
-## Potential  roadblocks
+## Ongoing bugs

 * domino effect of one breaking them all T.T